 - For an iced turmeric latte enjoy chilled poured over ice cubes.

-- Adjust the spices to your own preferences.
-I often add an extra 1/4 tsp of cinnamon as I enjoy the extra cinnamon flavour.
+- Adjust the spices and sweetener to your own preferences.
+I often add an extra ¼ teaspoon of cinnamon as I enjoy the extra cinnamon flavour.